 Coriander Powder, Dried Parsley, Dried Dill, Nutmeg: These spices and herbs add layers of flavor to the pilaf.
 Substitute: other dried herbs and spices like thyme, rosemary, cumin, or turmeric, based on personal preference.

 Step 2.
-Get your pork cut into small, bite-sized pieces, ready for sautéing.
+Cut the meat into small, bite-sized pieces, ready for sautéing.
 Also, wash the rice a few times to remove as much starch as possible.
 Drain well and set aside.

 Step 3.
 Grab a Dutch oven and heat it up on the stove over a medium setting.
 Add the vegetable oil and start browning the pork pieces.